We sat down with Jeff Anderson, co-founder of the Evergreen Market to find out what lessons he’s learned on his cannabis journey.

 Any advice for others?

 “For an employee (budtender or someone trying to expand in the industry) have the passion, stick with it, work hard and be patient.
 The one thing I have noticed with people in general is they want stuff to happen NOW.
 I’m old enough to realize it doesn’t always work out like that.
-Time space continuum for people under thirty is a factor of three or four times, they want life to happen so much quicker.
-In their mind it happens quicker.
-But in reality you need the experience under your belt to grow and expand as a person and an employee.
+Time space continuum for people under thirty is a factor of three or four times; they want life to happen so much quicker.
+In their mind it does happen quicker.
+But in reality, you need the experience under your belt to grow and expand as a person and an employee.
 Things just take time.
-Work hard, nose down, be passionate and trust that the universe will provide what it’s supposed.
-I think what happens is people break down with their patience level and move beyond where they are, too quickly and they expect to be more than what they are right away and are not patient about it.
+Work hard, nose down, be passionate and trust that the universe will provide what it’s supposed to.

-For others trying to get into business like with a license; investors beware!
-We are at the beckon call of the LCCB or whatever the governing force is in their state; they can create more licenses, they can take them away, they can over canopy; like in Washington state there are more plants being grown than people who can use or consume those plants and that’s the state’s fault.
+For outsiders trying to get into business now, please beware.
+It is not easy for new operators or outside investors because there are significant headwinds.
+For instance, we are at the mercy of the LCB or whatever the governing force is in their state.
+The LCB can create more retail licenses or they can flood the market with product.
+In Washington state, for example, there are many more plants being grown than people who can use or consume those plants.
+The operator or investor cannot control that imbalance.

-The true spirit of who we are doesn’t have as much to do with money.”
+Finally, I believe the true spirit of who we are doesn’t have much to do with money.
+Follow your passion.”

 “I care for the people and I’m proud of what we are creating here.
 These are my peeps, I look forward to the future!” -Jeff Anderson, co-founder, The Evergreen Market